What was your path to working in human resources, and in higher education?

 What have been some of your formative educational experiences (formal or otherwise)?

-What experiences stand out as having prepared you to work as the Assistant Dean for HR in Extension?
+What experiences stand out as having prepared you most to work as the Director of Total Rewards?

 What do you appreciate most about working within the UW System—and expect to appreciate at UW–Madison?